nguyenduylong/TopAnimeManga/README.md

 # TopAnimeManga Application
 ## Purpose :
 I created this application for practicing Android Listview, Gridview and API Request, Response Handling, Fragment

+## Ideal :
+You can search the most popular animes and mangas and have some information about the anime, manga that you want to view
 ## Using Libraries:
 Some libraries which I used in this application: